Final Fours and national championships define Kentucky basketball. It’s why the program hangs nothing less than Final

 According to former UK sports information director Russell Rice, the first jersey to be retired was Layton “Mickey” Rouse, an All-Southeastern conference guard who captained the 1940 UK squad.
 Two contributors have been selected for the basket program’s highest honor: Cawood Ledford, the radio “Voice of the Wildcats” for 39 years, and Bill Keightley, the lovable and dedicated equipment manager known as “Mr. Wildcat.”

-Seven Wildcats have been in enshrined in the Basketball Hall of Fame in Springfield, Mass.
+Ten Wildcats have been in enshrined in the Basketball Hall of Fame in Springfield, Massachusetts.
 In a who’s who list of Kentucky basketball greats, the honorees include Adolph Rupp, Cliff Hagan, Frank Ramsey, Dan Issel, C.M.
 Newton, Pat Riley, Adrian Smith, Rick Pitino, Louie Dampier and Coach Cal.

 Even before John Calipari arrived at Kentucky, the program was adept at putting players in the NBA.
 Over the years, 121 Wildcats have been selected in the NBA, with many more making an NBA roster as undrafted free agents.

 The 2010 class set an NBA record when five players were taken in the first round of the draft.
-Kentucky followed that up with four more players going in the 2011 NBA Draft, a record six players in the 2012 draft, two more in 2013 and another two in 2014, six in 2015, including a record-tying four in the Lottery, and three more in 2016.
+Kentucky followed that up with four players going in the 2011 NBA Draft, a record six players in the 2012 draft, two in 2013, another two in 2014, six in 2015, including a record-tying four in the Lottery, and three more in 2016.